Retire in Korea

 When we asked people what advice they would give someone preparing to move to Korea, they said:

 "Expats should research the cost of living in Korea before retiring there, as it may be higher than they are used to.
 It is also important to familiarize oneself with the local culture and customs, as well as the language, to ensure a smooth transition.
 Additionally, expats should research the healthcare system in Korea and consider purchasing health insurance to cover any medical costs.
-Finally, expats should consider the visa requirements for retirement in Korea, as they may need to apply for a long-term visa," explained a retiree in Korea.
+Finally, expats should consider the visa requirements for retirement in Korea, as they may need to apply for a long-term visa," said one retiree in Korea.

 What type of recreational activities are there in Korea?

 "In Korea, residents enjoy a variety of recreational facilities, such as parks, beaches, and sports complexes.
 Parks are a popular destination for families, offering a variety of activities such as walking, jogging, and picnicking.
 Beaches are also popular, providing a great place to relax and enjoy the sun and sand.
 Sports complexes offer a variety of activities, such as basketball, tennis, and swimming.
-Other recreational facilities include amusement parks, ski resorts, and golf courses," explained one member in Korea.
+Other recreational facilities include amusement parks, ski resorts, and golf courses," remarked one retiree in Korea.

 Where will I buy groceries and do other shopping in Korea?